beyerja/PrEWMultiSetupTest/Readme.md

 (This may not always have worked out.)

 For open questions please consult the `PrEW` and `PrEWUtils` source code or open an issue on the GitHub page.

+## Analysis

+For the python code that interprets the output of the `PrEW` runs, please see the `analysis` folder and the readme therein.